Non-Smooth Integrability Theory: Introduction

-However, if we weaken the assumption of differentiability to that of continuity, we are confronted with the problem found by Mas-Colell (1977).
-He showed the existence of a continuous demand function such that there are two corresponding continuous utility functions representing different preference relations.
-Applying this to our context means that in the space of continuous demand functions, even if the error of the demand function is $0$, the estimated error of the utility function may not be $0$.
-This is highly undesirable for us.
+Weakening the assumption of differentiability to that of continuity, however, means that we are confronted with the problem found by Mas-Colell (1977).
+He demonstrated the existence of a continuous demand function such that there are two corresponding continuous utility functions representing different preference relations.
+Applying this to our context means that, in the space of continuous demand functions, even if the error of the demand function is $0$, the estimated error of the utility function may not be $0$.
+This is highly undesirable.

 Thus, as a compromise, we assume that the demand function is locally Lipschitz.
-Any locally Lipschitz function is differentiable almost everywhere by Rademacher's theorem, and thus, it can be seen that for a locally Lipschitz candidate of the demand function, we can define the Slutsky matrix almost everywhere.
+By Rademacher's theorem, any locally Lipschitz function is differentiable almost everywhere, and thus, for a locally Lipschitz candidate of the demand function, we can define the Slutsky matrix almost everywhere.
 In this paper, we first use this result to extend Theorem 1 of Hosoya (2017).
-Namely, when a candidate of the demand function satisfies Walras' law and locally Lipschitz, if its Slutsky matrix is symmetric and semi-negative definite almost everywhere, then the corresponding utility function can be constructed through the calculation of a differential equations (Theorem 1).
+Namely, when a candidate of the demand function satisfies Walras' law and is locally Lipschitz, if its Slutsky matrix is symmetric and negative semi-definite almost everywhere, then the corresponding utility function can be constructed by solving a differential equation (Proposition 1).
 We present an example of such a calculation where this method works effectively (Example 1).

 This result has several important consequences.
-First, using this result, we can obtain two necessary and sufficient condition for a candidate of the demand function to actually be a demand function (Corollary 1).
-As was the case under continuous differentiability, symmetry and negative semi-definiteness of the Slutsky matrix ``almost everywhere'' are one of them.
-More important necessary and sufficient condition is another one, which is the existence of a unique global concave solution to some partial differential equation for an arbitrary initial value condition.
-Because this property is robust for limit manipulation, it provides an important stepping stone for the next arguments in this paper.
+First, using this result, we can obtain two conditions that are each necessary and sufficient for a candidate of the demand function to be a demand function (Corollary 1).
+As was the case under continuous differentiability, the symmetry and negative semi-definiteness of the Slutsky matrix ``almost everywhere'' constitute one necessary and sufficient condition.
+A more important necessary and sufficient condition is the existence of a unique global concave solution to a specific partial differential equation with an arbitrary initial value condition.
+This property is robust in terms of limit manipulation, i.e., it holds for the limit of a sequence of functions satisfying it.
+Hence, it provides an important stepping stone for the subsequent arguments in this paper.